pollyweb-org/pollyweb-docs/4 ⚙️ Solution/41 🎭 Domain Roles/Consumers 💼/💼🪣 Consumer tables/Queries 🗄️ table/🪣🧱 23 Collected 🔔 event/💼 OnCollected 🔔 handler.md

-# 💼 OnQueryTokened 🔔 handler
+# 💼 OnQueryCollected 🔔 handler

 > About
 * Part of the [`Consumer.Queries` 🪣 table](<../🪣 Queries/💼 Consumer.Queries 🪣 table.md>)